based on Reviews

 Cofactor in the formation of melatonin and CoA (involved in the formation of cell membrane phospholipids of the intestinal mucosa)

-Important for formation of active short-chain fatty acids (formed by physiological intestinal flora with mucosaprotective and anticarcinogenic properties)
+Important for Formation of active short-chain fatty acids (formed by physiological intestinal flora with mucosa-protective and anti-cancer properties)

-Important for barrier function and integrity of the colon mucosa
+Important for the barrier function and integrity of the colonic mucosa

-main energy source of the mucosal cells and precursor for the nucleotide biosynthesis of rapidly dividing intestinal mucosa cells.
+Main energy source of the mucosal cells and precursor for the Nucleotide biosynthesis of rapidly dividing intestinal mucosal cells.
 Improves intestinal mucosa.

-Metabolic stress (surgery, burns, trauma) often leads to glutamine deficiency, which leads to mucosal atrophy with reduced barrier function and facilitated bacterial translocation
+Metabolic stress (surgeries, burns, trauma) often leads to glutamine deficiency, which results in mucosal atrophy with reduced barrier function and facilitated bacterial translocation.

-Influences gastric acidity and is the starting substance for histamine formation (biogenic amine with many biological effects).
-Increases hydrochloric acid secretion
+It affects gastric acidity and is a precursor for histamine formation (a biogenic amine with many biological effects).
+It increases hydrochloric acid secretion.

 Promotes mucosal integrity and barrier function

-Precursors of serotonin and indole (derivatives) that support barrier function and mucosal homeostasis and nervous system
+Precursors of serotonin and indole (derivatives), which support barrier function, mucosal homeostasis, and the nervous system

 (Cysteine, Glycine,